UofTMADLab/reach/readme.md

 ### Including images and media in your reach story

-If your passages are referencing media, like images, sound or video, likely you will host those on an external server.
+If your passages reference media, like images, sound or video, likely you will host those on an external server.
 The server needs to serve files with the 'CORS' header set.
 I have found that using the `assets` container in a basic https://glitch.com project works.
 And so does a website hosted by *github pages*.

 ### A very, very brief formatting guide for reach.